miralchangela/Surf-s_up_analysis/README.md

 * We expanded our results to look at all of the observations which were recorded in the month of **June** and **December** regardless of year.

-The program and dataframe of month of june is shown below which includes dates and temprature:
+The program and dataframe for June are shown below which include dates and temperature:

 ![june_dataframe_code](https://github.com/miralchangela/Surf-s_up_analysis/blob/main/Resources/june_dataframe_code.png)

 ![june_dataframe](https://github.com/miralchangela/Surf-s_up_analysis/blob/main/Resources/june_dataframe.png)

-The program and dataframe of month of june is shown below which includes dates and temprature:
+The program and dataframe for the month of December are shown below which include dates and temperature:

 ![dec_dataframe_code](https://github.com/miralchangela/Surf-s_up_analysis/blob/main/Resources/dec_dataframe_code.png)

 ![dec_dataframe](https://github.com/miralchangela/Surf-s_up_analysis/blob/main/Resources/dec_dataframe.png)

-* Here comparision between month of June and december.
+* Here comparison between the month of June and December.

 ![june_dec_summary](https://github.com/miralchangela/Surf-s_up_analysis/blob/main/Resources/june_dec_summary.png)

 The result showed that:

 * The average temperature is in the 70's.
 * Both June and December showed similar min/max and average temperatures.
 * The assumption is that the temperature does not have drastic fluctuations throughout the year.

 ## Summary

 * In summary, the temperature in Oahu is relatively the same throughout the year and the chances of continuous rainfall are low.

 * there are two additional queries to perform to gather more weather data for June and December:

-1)  When we rewrite the queries to add precipitation to the results for June and December,The average precipitation in those months showed:
+1)  When we rewrite the queries to add precipitation to the results for June and        December, the average precipitation in those months showed:
-        - June at 14%
+        * June at 14%
-        - December at 22%
+        * December at 22%

 2) we can also add average hours of sunshine per day.